SLAUGHTER HIGH (1986)

 Flick has a gang of popular high schoolers led by Carol (British babe Caroline Munro) playing not one but two mean spirited pranks on awkward chemistry nerd Marty (Simon Scuddamore).
 The second leaves him horribly scarred and institutionalized.
 Ten years later the same gang is invited to a high school reunion, only to arrive and find their former school empty and abandoned.
 They investigate anyway and find it indeed set up for a celebration.
 The reunion may actually be a trap, though, as only the members of this clique were invited to this shindig.
 Now someone has locked them in on the eve of April Fool’s Day and is stalking and killing the popular crowd in cruel and bloody ways.
 Has Marty returned for revenge after all these years…or has someone else got a grudge against those who ruled the school back in the day?

-Quite obviously, I found little to like about this film even with buxom bird Caroline Munro as it’s lead.
+Quite obviously, there is little to like about this film even with buxom bird Caroline Munro as it’s lead.
 The story is routine and uninspired, it has a jokey tone to it and the British actors are wooden and doing a poor job of trying to pass themselves off as Yanks.
-There is some good gore but, most of the kills are a bit far-fetched and hard to believe that circumstances worked out so perfectly for them to occur.
+There is some good gore, but most of the kills are a bit far-fetched and hard to believe that circumstances worked out so perfectly for them to occur.
 Characters seem to walk into their demises…as if scripted…and it took three people to write that unimaginative script.
 Definitely one of the lesser and forgettable 80s slashers.
 Not even the nostalgia factor could boost this one.